miku/groupcover/README.md

 ```

 Items from different groups (e.g. a data source) may share an attribute value
 (e.g. ISBN or DOI).
-Depending on a order relation over groups (possibly per
+Depending on a preference over groups (possibly per key),
-key), a number of keys may be dropped for an entry.
+a number of keys may be dropped for an entry.

-The CSV file must already be sorted by attribute.
+The CSV file *must* already *be sorted by attribute*.

 Examples
 --------